realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - return "Empty" objects instead
 - Use sensible objects that show intent
   - ie: `PrivateLibrary` instead of a `null` `sourceLibrary`
+- One exception: "null" is returned from fetches when no error has occurred.
+  - If there is an error, it is returned in a `Result` object.
+  - This is for convenience, allows the fetch info and error handling to happen in one line.

 ### Intention Revealing Error Messages
 - Error messages should be human-readable, clearly reveal the problem encountered